-FGM significantly reduces sexual quality of life, suggests new studyOctober 9th, 2012 in Obstetrics & gynaecology /
+FGM significantly reduces sexual quality of life, suggests new studyOctober 9, 2012 in Medicine & Health / Obstetrics & gynaecology

 Women who have undergone female genital mutilation (FGM) have a significantly lower sexual quality of life finds a new study published today (10 October) in BJOG: An International Journal of Obstetrics and Gynaecology.

 FGM is defined as any procedure 'involving partial or total removal of the external female genitalia without medical reasons'.

 This study, carried out by researchers at King's College London, looks at the impact of FGM on the sexual quality of life of women who have undergone this procedure and compares them to a similar group of women who have not undergone FGM.